 Instructor-led curriculum on a user-friendly, online learning platform

-Unlike other schools, you’ll be taught by real people.
+Unlike other schools, you’ll be taught by REAL people.
 Our instructors are holistic nutrition experts who are leading the charge in shifting the paradigm of health.
 They bring real-life examples of client cases, modern research, authoring books, and so much more directly to you in the classroom.
-As a student, you’ll have access to our online learning platform, Brightspace, that will keep you and your studies organized.
-This platform and our curriculum were created for adult learners and is easy to use.
-So, no matter how many other commitments you have or how long you’ve been out of school, you’ll be set up for success from day one.
+As a student, you’ll have access to our online learning platform that will keep you and your studies organized.
+You’ll have support you need to learn, be successful, and connect right at your fingertips.

 Curriculum rooted in science and history

-The foundation of our curriculum comes from a combination of the work of nutrition pioneers (like Weston A. Price and Dr. Francis M. Pottenger), medical research and articles, as well as the foundational, scientific principles of anatomy and physiology.
+When choosing a program, you should inspect the curriculum for proper sourcing and science-based information.
+For example, our academic and curriculum team incorporates three main principles into the Nutritional Therapy Practitioner Online program curriculum: evidence-based research, generational wisdom, and proven results in clinical practice.
+The foundations of our curriculum comes from a combination of the work of nutrition pioneers (like Weston A. Price and Dr. Francis M. Pottenger), medical research and articles, as well as the foundational, scientific principles of anatomy and physiology.
 You’ll be taught by experts in the field who have vast experience and education in holistic nutrition, and you’ll find credible citations throughout the entire program.

-Here are a few ideas of what a graduate from the NTA could do, (and ARE doing!)
+Here are a few ideas of what you can do as a graduate of the NTA: